Web Security I and II (2014-15 Fall/Winter)

 - De-anonymization of data sets; browser uniqueness; mathematical foundations of de-anonymization; anonymous authentication; zero-knowledge proofs.

-- How does someone host illegal content (e.g., stolen credit card numbers, calls for democracy under an oppressive dictatorship) and get away with it?
+- How does someone host illegal content (e.g., calls for democracy under an oppressive dictatorship)?

 - Distributed hash tables; Freenet and the Dark Freenet.